 Such additional pay items must be paid through the payroll system so that applicable income and employment taxes may be withheld.

-An additional pay assignment may not represent an employee’s only source of compensation from the University except for a rental subsidy payment or similar relocation payment, paid to a new USFFA member prior to the individual’s employment date with the University.
-In addition, a stipend may not be paid in lieu of retroactive pay (e.g., back pay) owed to an employee.
+An additional pay assignment or allowance plans may not represent an employee’s only source of compensation from the University except for a rental subsidy payment or similar relocation payment, paid to a new USFFA member prior to the individual’s employment date with the University.
+In addition, a one-time payment may not be paid in lieu of retroactive pay (e.g., back pay) owed to an employee.

-A summary of the additional pay categories authorized under this Policy is included in Appendix A below.
+A summary of the additional pay categories authorized under this Policy is included in Appendix A.